Theobragstad/AI-tictactoe/README.md

 # ❌ Tic-tac-toe ⭕

-Run:
+How to run:
-clone or download
+- [ ] clone or download
-from the directory run python3 game.py
+- [ ] from the directory run python3 game.py